 ex. a belgian citizen that wants to activate an ID card and apply for a new passeport has to book 2 seperate appointments

-As from 23/11/2020, the Belgian Consulate-general offers you the possibility to register online in the consular population register via your belgian identity card (please contact the Embassy by email).
+The consulate--general offers the possibility to register you directly online in the consular population register via the belgian id card per below link:

 Every passenger on a flight arriving from outside the EU/Schengen/UK area to Belgium must complete 48 hours prior to travel the Public Passenger Locator Form.
 Please follow instructions on this form, as boarding will be refused if this document is not presented or submitted electronically.
 On arrival in Belgium, the form must be handed over to the designated authorities at the border or will be checked electronically.